tseemann/abricate/README.md

 ## Input

 Abricate takes any sequence file that EMBOSS `seqret` can convert to FASTA files (eg. Genbank, EMBL), and they can be optionally `gzip` compressed.
-It can take multiple files at once too.
 ```
 abricate assembly.fa
 abricate assembly.fa.gz